josehoras/Traffic-Sign-Classifier/writeup.md

 While the second convolution layer losses an easy geometrical interpretation, the first convolution layer visualizations highlight clearly the features of the sign.
 I chose to plot the only missclasified sign.

 The different filters highlight different features of the image, as can be seen below.
 Some have an easy interpretation.
 For example, FeatureMap2 highlights the horizontal lines while FeatureMap highlights the vertical lines.
 FeatureMaps 8 and 12 seem to respond to the diagonal lines that would form the triangle of a warning sign.
 FeatureMap17 probably activates with the red colour.
 Unfortunately it is still not fully clear to me, from these maps, why this picture is misclassified as a warning for traffic lights.
 Some hypotheses can be made, though.
 For example the combinations of feature maps 26, 27, and 31 may be interpreted as the three colours location of a traffic lights warning sign.
-A comparison with the feature maps of a real traffic lights warning sign could be very informative to further debug in this direction.
+A comparison with the feature maps of a real traffic lights warning sign could be very informative to further debugging in this direction.

 ![im](writeup_images/feature_map.jpg "j")